 If you are raising the floor height of your garage, maintaining at least 7 ½ feet between the ceiling and the floor could be tricky, but if you can achieve it, so much the better.

 Nobody will want to use a space that’s always cold and draughty, so talk to a local remodeling company about retrofit heating options such as extending the existing central heating ductwork and/or installing electric baseboards or fan-driven wall heaters.

 Insulating the walls is also a good idea to help keep heat in during the colder months, and prevent the cool air from leaking out in the warmer, summer months.
 Most garage walls and ceilings aren’t insulated as standard, and drywall, if already installed, needs to be removed and replaced with insulation.
 Your chosen remodeling firm will use conventional fiberglass roll insulation, Rockwool, or sprayed foam to insulate the walls and fiberglass batts for the ceiling.

 Replace or insulate the garage door

-There’s little point insulating the garage space if the door isn’t also insulated, and you might want to think about whether you even need to keep the door, or have it replaced it with a wall.
+There’s little point insulating the garage space if the door isn’t also insulated, and you might want to think about whether you even need to keep the door or have it replaced with a wall.
 Your remodeling firm can guide you better on this issue.

 A garage conversion can be an extremely useful and relatively quick project to complete when carried out professionally, often costing significantly less than a full remodeling or home addition.
 To begin your garage conversion project, start thinking about what you want to achieve from the space and then reach out for ideas and guidance from a local remodeling firm.